 Funding is available for producer groups to adapt, validate and demonstrate the business value of integrating new technologies and on-farm management practices into local farming systems.
 Groups will require a person experienced in group facilitation and extension, monitoring and evaluation of on-farm practice change and communication and reporting, to oversee the demonstration.

 How to apply

-MLA is calling for preliminary applications for PDS sites related to improved sheep or goat business profitability and productivity to commence between February and May 2016.
-Funding is available for up to 5 sheep focused and 2-3 goat focused projects this round.
+MLA is calling for preliminary applications for PDS sites related to improved sheep or goat business profitability and productivity to commence early 2017.
+Funding is available for up to 6 sheep focused and 2 goat focused projects this round.
 Additional open calls for applications related to sheep, beef and goat demonstrations may follow.

 |Download a copy of the Terms of Reference and PDS guidelines.||

 |Prepare a preliminary application & send to firstname.lastname@example.org||

 |Notifications on applications to progress to full proposal||

 |Prepare a full application & send to email@example.com||

 |Successful candidates notified||